What Are California’s Airbag Warranty Laws?

 To be eligible for protection under California’s lemon law, your vehicle must generally meet the following criteria:

-• The vehicle must have a defect covered by the warranty, which substantially impairs the use, value, or safety.
+- The vehicle must have a defect covered by the warranty that substantially impairs its use, value, or safety.

 Lemon law requirements and procedures can be complex, and the specific provisions and legal interpretations may change over time.
 If you believe your vehicle may be a lemon due to defective airbags or other issues, consult a qualified lemon law attorney for legal advice and assistance.